devlinjunker/template.webpack.fend/README.setup.md

 The Dependency Graph is created with [Madge](https://github.com/pahen/madge) and graphviz, you will need to install both in order to update the dependency graph.
 Didn't include these in the package.json dependencies because this is more than is needed to develop a working app or even write basic documentation.
-Split this out to a separate npm script: `npm run doc-image` so it can be run when someone actually installs the dependencies
+This is split out to a separate npm script: `npm run doc-image` so it can be run when someone actually installs the dependencies

 Install madge with `npm install -g madge` and install graphviz with `brew install graphviz` or `port install graphviz` (for OSX).